missing-semester-cn/missing-semester-cn.github.io/course-shell.md

  8. Use `|` and `>` to write the "last modified" date output by `semester` into a file called `last-modified.txt` in your home directory.
+ 9. Write a command that reads out your laptop battery's power level or your desktop machine's CPU temperature from `/sys`.